github/choosealicense.com/CONTRIBUTING.md

   * [Open Definition's list of conformant licenses](http://opendefinition.org/licenses/) (non-code)
 3. A [GitHub code search](https://github.com/search?q=MIT+filename%3ALICENSE&type=Code) must reveal at least *1,000* public repositories using the license

+If your proposed license meets the above criteria, here's a few other things to keep in mind as you propose the license's addition:

+* Licenses live in the `/_licenses` folder.
+* Each license has both [required and optional metadata](https://github.com/github/choosealicense.com#license-metadata) that should be included.
+* The text of the license should be wrapped to a 78 character width.
+* The body of the file should be the text of the license in plain text.
-If your proposed license meets the above criteria, please follow [these instructions for adding a new license](https://github.com/github/choosealicense.com#adding-a-license).
-Almost without exception, new licenses should be added as hidden (`hidden: true` in the YAML front matter), such that they are directly linkable and detectable, but not otherwise listed.
+* Almost without exception, new licenses should be added as hidden (`hidden: true` in the YAML front matter), such that they are directly linkable and detectable, but not otherwise listed.

 ## Making Changes